syKevinPeng/game_sale_analysis/README.md

 or directly download from kaggle webpage: [https://www.kaggle.com/ashaheedq/video-games-sales-2019](https://www.kaggle.com/ashaheedq/video-games-sales-2019)_
 ## 4. Preprocessing <a name="preprocessing"></a>
+In this section, we will load and process the two datasets, "vgsales-12-4-2019.csv" which is our main dataset and "video_games.csv" which is an additional dataset we will use to fill in some important missing values like "Global_Sales" and "Critic_Score" in the first dataset.
+#### Datasets
+"vgsales-12-4-2019.csv" is a dataset with 55,792 records of game sales collected by 2019, it is loaded from Kaggle.
+There are missing values in the column "Global_Sales", since this column is important in our analysis, we load another dataset "video_games.csv" to fill in these values as many as possbile.

+"video_games.csv" is a dataset of Steam game sales, we load it from [Github](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-07-30).
+It has a cloumn "owners" which includes a range of the number of players that own the game, we take the median of this range as the value to replace NaN in the column "Global_Sales", and we will do the same for the missing values in "Critic_Score".
+To merge the two datasets after doing necessary processing, we will use a LEFT JOIN on the columns "Name" and "Year".
 ### 4.a.
 Load and Clean Data <a name="load-and-clean"></a>
+In the following cell we import the libraries we will use for data preprocessing, then we load the datasets using pandas.read_csv() function and create a preview of the datasets using df.head() function.

 ```python